Ed Sheeran Visits Prince Harry At Home In Teaser Video For World Mental Health Day

 Spent an entire month since tour ended painting, which I’ve never done before.
 Had so much fun doing it.
 If I’m honest I felt a bit useless once tour had ended, coz singing, writing and gigging is all I’ve ever known, so it’s nice to find a new way to be creative.
 I’d recommend anyone getting a few paints and having a splash around, it’s so fun.
 Righto – back to hibernation x ???? @marksurridge

 As for Prince Harry, he will be traveling to Nottingham, England for World Mental Health Day.
-There he will meet members of two community initiatives in St Ann’s; EPIC Partners mentoring at Nottingham Academy, and Community Recording Studio.
-These two initiatives aim to improve opportunities for young people and support them from becoming involved in youth violence and crime according to the Nottingham Post.
+There, he will meet members of two community initiatives in St Ann’s — EPIC Partners mentoring at Nottingham Academy, and Community Recording Studio.
+These two initiatives aim to improve opportunities for young people and support them from becoming involved in youth violence and crime, according to the Nottingham Post.

 View this post on Instagram